layer

 • Create Vertical Lines with Layers and Necklines: Use an open, unbuttoned shirt or a V-neck to draw the eye up and down.
 This simple technique visually elongates your torso, creating a leaner and more balanced silhouette.

-How a T-Shirt Should Actually Fit
+How Should a T-Shirt Fit to Look Slimmer?

 Before we get into specific styles or colors, let's talk about the single most important factor: fit.
 The right fit can completely change how you look and feel, creating a clean, confident silhouette.
 It’s not about hiding your body, but about complementing your frame.
 Nailing the fit means finding that sweet spot where your shirt works with your body, not against it.
 Let's break down what that looks like.

-Know Your Proportions
+Understand Your Proportions First

 Finding the right fit is all about balance.
 A good t-shirt will drape well without clinging to your belly.
 The fabric should skim your frame, not squeeze it or hang off it like a tent.
 Check the shoulder seams—they should sit right at the edge of your shoulders, not down your arm.
 The sleeves should lightly hug your biceps without being restrictive.
 This balanced approach is the foundation for creating a streamlined silhouette that looks sharp and intentional, rather than just big.